porcinus/nc2png/README.md

 #### Upcoming update:
 - Proper UTF8 to CP850 comments conversion for Windows command (done).
-- OpenGL preview with partial report, yet to be tested on a Linux OS (90% done).
+- OpenGL preview with partial report, yet to be tested on a Linux OS (95% done).
 - Better comments detection(done).
 - Proper distance/time computation for drilling cycles (G81-83)(done).
+- Configuration parsing/saving system reworked to allow more flexibility.
+- Minor performance optimisations.

 #### Limitations (may be implemented in the future):